 | HEART | Feature → Happiness/Engagement/Adoption/Retention/Task Success → Goals · Signals · Metrics | Continuous | Feature- or surface-level UX measurement |

-| North Star | North Star Metric → 3–5 Input Metrics | Continuous | Product-led teams centred on a single primary metric |
+| North Star | North Star Metric → 3–5 Input Metrics | Continuous | Product-led teams centred on a single primary Metric |

 Each framework template is versioned and curated by Hamster.
 When templates evolve, your existing goals don't break — your framework instance keeps its current shape until you choose to upgrade.

 Pick a framework — From the Goals page, create a framework instance from a template.
 Give it a name (e.g. "Q1 2026 OKRs", "Growth AARRR"), pick a cadence (quarterly, annual, monthly, continuous), and optionally set a start and end date.
+You can also do this through Hamster Chat — see Goals in chat below.

 Fill in the hierarchy — Each framework has its own goal types.
 OKR has Objectives and Key Results.
 OGSM has Objectives, Goals, Strategies, and Measures.
 V2MOM has all five top-level types.
 Hamster enforces the shape — you can't put a Key Result under a Strategy or skip a layer.

-Metrics — On any goal type marked measurable (Key Results, OGSM Measures, AARRR/HEART Metrics, North Star and Input Metrics), attach a unit, a direction (increase / decrease / maintain), an aggregation (sum / avg / last / max / min), an optional baseline, and a target.
+Metrics — On any goal type marked measurable (Key Results, OGSM Measures, AARRR/HEART Metrics, North Star and Input Metrics), attach a unit, a Direction (increase / decrease / maintain), an aggregation (sum / avg / last / max / min), an optional baseline, and a target.
 OGSM Measures can additionally be tagged as leading or lagging KPIs.

 Results — A framework's cadence creates periods (Q1 2026, H1 2026, etc.).
 For each measurable goal, log a target and an actual per period, plus a status (On Track, At Risk, Off Track, Achieved, Missed) and an optional confidence (0–1).

-Link initiatives to goals — From an initiative, link it to the goal(s) it's meant to deliver.
-A single initiative can contribute to multiple goals; a goal can be delivered by multiple initiatives.
-Optionally weight each link (0–1) when an initiative only partly serves a goal.
+Link Initiatives to goals — From an Initiative, link it to the goal(s) it's meant to deliver.
+A single Initiative can contribute to multiple goals; a goal can be delivered by multiple initiatives.
+Optionally weight each link (0–1) when an Initiative only partly serves a goal.

-When the assistant proposes a brief or an initiative, it can reference the goal it ladders up to — so the why is visible at every layer.
+When the assistant proposes a Brief or an Initiative, it can reference the goal it ladders up to — so the why is visible at every layer.

 Frameworks are deliberately separated from delivery.
-Your initiatives, briefs, plans, and tasks don't depend on which framework you've chosen.
+Your Initiatives, Briefs, Plans, and Tasks don't depend on which framework you've chosen.
 If your team moves from OKRs to OGSM, you change the framework instance — the work below stays exactly where it is, and the new framework's goals can re-link to the same initiatives.

 This is intentional: frameworks are how you measure direction.
 Delivery shouldn't have to change shape every time the team picks a new measurement language.

-Managing goals (creating frameworks, editing goals, attaching metrics, recording results) requires the goals.manage permission.
+Managing goals (creating frameworks, editing goals, attaching Metrics, recording Results) requires the goals.manage permission.
 By default this is held by Owners and Admins; Members and Reviewers see goals read-only.
 Roles and permissions spell out who can change what.

 leading reports early; a lagging one reports outcomes.
 Mixing them is how strategies stay honest.